Rich Ruohonen: Personal life

-Ruohonen is an American personal injury lawyer.
+Ruohonen is an American personal injury lawyer and a partner at the TSR Injury Law firm.
+He attended the Hamline University School of Law.
 In 2001 he was fellow curler Jason Larway's attorney when they filed a grievance with the United States Olympic Committee and the United States Curling Association over Larway's eligibility to compete at the 2001 United States Olympic Curling Trials.

 He is married to Sherry, with two children.
 He started curling in 1981.